jonniebigodes/freecodecampApiChallenges/readme.md

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.
 ### Tech

-Dillinger uses a number of open source projects to work properly:
+this set of challenges uses a number of open source projects to work properly:
 * [React] - Great Javascript library for Building user interfaces
 * [node.js] - evented I/O for the backend
-* [Express] - fast node.js network app framework [@tjholowaychuk]
+* [Express] - fast node.js network app framework
+* [Webpack] - fast packaging framework for deployment

 And of course the implementation of the challenges themselves are open source with a [public repository][dill] on GitHub.

-### Installation
+### Installation from source

 freecodecamp api  requires [Node.js](https://nodejs.org/) v4+ to run.